ELEMENTs-JP/ELEMENTs.Environment/README.md

 ### Charts
 ChartJS has also found its way into the control library.
 We implement a set of Chart JS charts that you can use in your applications.
 However, we do not deliver the Chart JS library with it.
 You can get the [Chart JS Library](https://www.chartjs.org/) here.
 Here we have made a simple standard implementation with the Razor functionalities.
 You are welcome to customize these functionalities to your needs.
 Currently we support the following ChartJS charts as pre-implemented standard charts:
-- Line Chart, Area Chart, etc.
+- Line Chart, Area Chart, Stepline Chart, etc.
 - Vertical Bar Chart, Horizontal Bar Chart, etc.
 - Doughnut Chart, Pie Chart, etc.
 - Polar Area Chart, Radar Chart, etc.